guisaliba/dsa/algorithms/what-is-big-o.md

+# What is Big O?

-# Big O is a way to categorize your algorithm on time and memory complexity based on the input
+## Big O is a way to categorize your algorithm on time and memory complexity based on the input

 In other words, it is a way to tell how your algorithm reacts to different given inputs.